brunocordioli072/epic7_bot/CONTRIBUTING.md

 ## Repo Setup

 To develop locally, fork the Epic7 Bot repository and clone it in your local machine.
+You will need Node.js 18+ and Python 3.4+.

 To develop and test the Epic7 Bot: